Tencent/TenDBCluster-TSpider/Documentation/com-problem/problem-analysis-en.md

 This will happen when you config the larger innodb_buffer_pool_size on TenDB Node, and a large number of new connections flooded in an instant, you can lower down the buffer pool size and use connection pool between client and TSpider Node.

 ### 2.5 Network Flow_In and Flow_Out In TSpider Node is much different
-Commonly, network Flow In on TSpider Node will be larger than Flow Out, because TSpider Node need to fetch more data from TenDB Node and calculate the result and return to Client. for example, TSpider Node may execute SELECT max(COLUMN) from TBALE
+Commonly, network Flow In on TSpider Node will be larger than Flow Out, because TSpider Node need to fetch more data from TenDB Node and calculate the result and return to Client. for example, TSpider Node may execute `SELECT max(COLUMN) from TBALE`.

 ### 2.6 TenDB Nodes may have different work load
-It may happen that you use the unsuitable Shard Key, so it result that different TenDB Node will have different data and request
+It may happen that you use the unsuitable Shard Key, so it result that different TenDB Node will have different data and request.

 ### 2.7 Query TimeOut
-When you execute complicated QUERY, it will result in query TimeOut, you can set global spider_net_read_timeout/spider_net_write_timeout to avoid this TimeOut problem
+When you execute complicated QUERY, it will result in query TimeOut, you can set global spider_net_read_timeout/spider_net_write_timeout to avoid this TimeOut problem.

 ### 2.8 Statistics Information
 Set global spider_get_sts_or_crd = on on TSpider Node to collect table statistics information from TenDB Nodes, and TSpider Node will store these information into mysql.spider_table_status table.
-Because this operation will produce some work load and you can use spider_modify_status_interval variable to control the interval time
+Because this operation will produce some work load and you can use spider_modify_status_interval variable to control the interval time.